vivekhandebagh/vivekhandebagh.github.io/_posts/2025-03-01-why-imaginary-numbers-are-for-real.md

 title: "Why imaginary numbers are for real for real"
 author: "Vivek S. Handebagh"
 date: "March 2025"
+math: true
 ---

 # Introduction

 The absurdity of imaginary numbers is inherent in its name.
 Maybe it would have been fine if it were a fun little intellectual experiment confined to the minds of socially secluded schizophrenic mathematicians.
 Yet, it is not so, and we would be unable to explain nor engineer our world without the fantastical, almost mystical, beings that are imaginary numbers.
-The relevance of $i$ in the mathematical framework of the world is largely weighted in Euler's equation:
+The relevance of \\(i\\) in the mathematical framework of the world is largely weighted in Euler's equation:

-$$
+\\[
 e^{ix} = \cos x + i\sin x,
-$$
+\\]

 However, as deep and powerful as Euler's equation truly is, it is perhaps one of the most shallowly introduced ideas.
 Most people are wildly bewildered by Euler's equation at first sight.
 Even though it had been mathematically derived for them, there might have still been a subtle feeling akin to forcing yourself to simultaneously swallow two flavors that should have never been plated together.
 Nevertheless, your bewilderment and confusion is washed away by a sea of plug-and-chug homework problems.
 But if you really pause and stare at this equation, it looks absolutely absurd.